Never Grow Old (film): Plot

 Dutch returns to the innkeeper and buys his hotel to turn it back into a saloon.
-One month later, it is in full swing with gambling and whores.
+One month later, it is in full swing with gambling and prostitution.
 The innkeeper, Jim Emmett, fetches Patrick because a man "accidentally" dies in the saloon.
 The sheriff is suspicious, but everyone is silent when asked what happened.
 At the funeral, the preacher accuses the sheriff of dereliction and demands justice.
 That night, Dutch wakes Patrick and orders two coffins.
 He takes Pat to a dugout where he kills Bill Crabtree and Crabtree's partner, whom Dutch claims robbed him.
 He pays Pat to bury the men.

 In a card game at the saloon, Dutch cleans out a young man who cannot pay his debt.
 When Dutch refuses to let him leave, the boy pulls a gun, so Dutch shoots him.
 He claims to have killed the boy in self-defense, and no one says otherwise.
 Everyone hears the gunshots across the street in the church and goes to see the body; the sheriff is angry with Dutch but can do nothing.
 Later, back at the store, Dumb Dumb follows Audrey inside and tries to touch her face, to which she reacts sharply.
 He seems to grunt "I love you" before leaving in shame.
 When Audrey tells Pat about the incident, he claims no harm will come to her.

 Mrs. Crabtree goes to see Dutch at the saloon and offers to work as a whore because she is starving.
 Dutch says he will take her and her daughter Emily, but not her alone.
 At Pat's house, a couple pass by in a wagon, saying they are headed to California and asking where the saloon is.
 Shortly thereafter, Pat hears gunshots and finds the man dead in the street, presumably killed by Dutch's gang.
 After preparing the body, he gives his children candy and Audrey a new dress, but she refuses because it is fancy and she will look out of place.
 Offended, he goes into town and has a drink in the saloon.
 He has a tense encounter with Dutch, but it is interrupted by a gunshot.
 Upstairs, Emily has killed the man who paid for her.